 As well as enhancing road grip, which is obviously a boost for road safety in wet and icy conditions, winter tyres have an affect on stopping distances.

-Tyre manufacturer Continental say that a vehicle fitted with winter tyres will come to a standstill on a snow-covered road (from a speed of just 30mph) after 35 metres.
+Tyre manufacturer Continental says that a vehicle fitted with winter tyres will come to a standstill on a snow-covered road (from a speed of just 30mph) after 35 metres.

-With normal tyres the braking distance required is a further 8 metres (43 metres).
-That is another two car lengths.
+With normal tyres the braking distance required is a further eight metres (43 metres).
+That's another two car lengths.

 An ABI spokesman said: “The major motor insurers have all confirmed that they would not class fitting winter tyres as a material modification and it would not impact on the premium.

-“The one condition would be that they would expect such tyres to be fitted by reputable garage/dealer, in accordance with the motor manufacturer's specifications.”
+“The one condition would be that they would expect such tyres to be fitted by a reputable garage or dealer, in accordance with the motor manufacturer's specifications.”

-Like most tyres the cost varies depending on the vehicle but in general winter tyres start at around £60 each.
+Like most tyres the cost varies depending on the car, and the quality of tyre, but in general good winter tyres will start at around £60 each.